krille-chan/fluffychat/README.md

 <br>
 <br>

 FluffyChat is a multi-platform Matrix client written in Dart/Flutter.
-It compiles to native code von Android, iOS, macOS, Windows and Linux and renders with Skia on the web.
+It compiles to native code on Android, iOS, macOS, Windows and Linux and renders with Skia on the web.
 FluffyChat is just a hobby project from the developers of [Famedly](https://famedly.com) and licensed under AGPLv3.
 It follows a [design philosophy](https://ko-fi.com/post/FluffyChats-Design-Philosophy-W7W63A6YS) to be minimalistic, inclusive and easy to use.

 # How to build